 Suitability Assessment

 The first step in our analysis was to conduct an assessment to identify areas that are potentially suitable for the development of offshore mariculture.
-To determine what areas are suitable, we considered 6 factors: depth, current speed, shipping activity, oil sturctures, and areas designated for conservation (Table 1).
+To determine what areas are suitable, we considered six factors: depth, current speed, coral reef presence, shipping activity, oil structures, and areas designated for conservation (Table 1).

 ## **Spatial Data Layer** **Year** ## 1 Marine Protected Areas 2016 ## 2 Oil Rigs 2003 ## 3 Shipping 2005 ## 4 Coral Reefs 2010 ## 5 Depth 2009 ## 6 Current Velocity 2005-2015 ## 7 Deep sea bed mining claims 2016 ## **Data and Analysis Description** ## 1 The most comprehensive global database on conservation areas which includes marine protected areas (MPAs) and areas that achieve conservation in the long-term, referred to as other effective area-based conservation measures (OECMs).
 We filtered this data set to include protected areas that are located partially or completely within the marine environment.
 Areas classified as designated or proposed, in addition to those already established, were included to be conservative in terms of limiting aquaculutre development in areas of high conservation priority. ## 2 Stable light flares from NOAA's National Geophysical Data Center (NGDC) with ephemeral sources of lights removed were isolated using sepctra analysis to identify location of oil rigs in the ocean. ## 3 Mobile data on 3,374 large (> 1000 gross tonnage) commercial and research vessels at sea in 2005 were obtained from the World Meterorological Organization Volunatry Observing Ships Scheme.
 Ship tracks were then created assuming ships travel in straight lines.
 Values ranged from 0 to 1,158 and represent the number of ship tracks recorded in a single 1 km2 cell over a one year period ## 4 Dataset on the distribution of coral reefs in tropical and subtropical regions.
-Data sources include the Millennium coral Reef Mapping Project (2005) and the World Atlas of Coral Reefs (Spaliding 2001). ## 5 Global measured and estiamted seafloor topography data from satellite altimetry and ship depth soundings ## 6 OSCAR (Ocean Surface Current Analysis Real-time) contains near-surface ocean current estimates, derived using quasi-linear and steady flow momentum equations.
+Data sources include the Millennium coral Reef Mapping Project (2005) and the World Atlas of Coral Reefs (Spaliding 2001). ## 5 Global measured and estimated seafloor topography data from satellite altimetry and ship depth soundings ## 6 OSCAR (Ocean Surface Current Analysis Real-time) contains near-surface ocean current estimates, derived using quasi-linear and steady flow momentum equations.
 The horizontal velocity is directly estimated from sea surface height, surface vector wind and sea surface temperature.
 These data were collected from the various satellites and in situ instruments.
 The model formulation combines geostrophic, Ekman and Stommel shear dynamics, and a complementary term from the surface buoyancy gradient.
 Data are on a 1/3 degree grid with a 5 day resolution.
 OSCAR is generated by Earth Space Research (ESR). ## 7 Worldwide spatial locations of contracts for seabed mining exploration and deep sea mining claims issued by the International Seabed Authority ## **Suitability Criteria** ## 1 Not an established, designated or proposed Marine Protected Area ## 2 No existing benthic oil structures ## 3 Not included in the top 10% of relative shipping activity in the Caribbean ## 4 No coral reefs are prensent in the 1 km2 area ## 5 Depths >=25 and < = 100 ## 6 Maximum average monthly zonal or meridonal current velocity < 1 ## 7 No mining claim or contract present ## **Data Source** ## 1 IUCN and UNEP-WCMC 2016 ## 2 Halpern et al. 2008 ## 3 Halpern et al. 2008 ## 4 UNEP-WCMC, WorldFish Centre,\xe6WRI,\xe6TNC\xe62010 ## 5 Kapetsky et al. 2013 ## 6 ESR 2009 ## 7 deepseaminingwatch.ms.ucsb.edu